 A question?

-We are here to help you
+We're here to help